-An Area of Outstanding Natural Beauty, the Cotswolds cover nearly 800 square miles of stunning countryside, making it a natural playground for walkers and day trippers who travel from near and far to visit this picturesque part of the UK.
+An Area of Outstanding Natural Beauty, the Cotswolds covers nearly 800 square miles of stunning countryside, making it a natural playground for walkers in this picturesque part of the UK.

-Not only can you expect to soak up impressive views from the top of Broadway Tower, which stands at 65 feet tall, but you can also enjoy plenty of walks across the 50 acres of woods and parklands that it stands on.
+Not only can you expect to soak up the impressive sight of Broadway Tower, which stands at 65 feet tall, but you can also enjoy plenty of walks around the 50 acres of woods and parklands that it stands on.

 Described as ‘the most beautiful village in England’ by William Morris, Bibury is a must-visit for walkers who want to soak up chocolate-box charm while exploring this delightful corner of the Cotswolds.